 Keep it fun

 Don’t take yourselves too seriously!
 Keep the save the date video light and fun and enjoy the process (after all, you only get to make one of these).
 Feel silly striking super serious poses and doing scripted bits?
 Skip them and swap in something else.
 For example, if you and your S.O. are total goofballs, embrace it and try something silly – your guests will love seeing your personalities shine through.

 Take a walk down memory lane

-You don’t actually need to get all of your save the date footage on your shoot day.
+You don’t actually need to get all of your save-the-date footage on your shoot day.
 Adding in a few throwback clips will keep things interesting, so take a stroll down memory lane before putting it all together.
 Dig into your social media archive or check your computer for any clips the two of you have taken on nights out or on vacations past.
-As an added bonus, this’ll give your guests a bit of insight into your love story before your big day rolls around.
+As an added bonus, that’ll give your guests a bit of insight into your love story before your big day rolls around.

 Don’t forget to share the info

 One major no-no?
 Forgetting to share the sweet deets about your wedding!
 Don’t get so caught up in editing, effects and skits that you forget to tell your guests what date to save.
 If you do, you’ll be bombarded with phone calls until your invites go out (and you’ll be way too busy with tastings, fittings and scouting missions to deal with that!).
 Need a bit of help?
 Here’s everything that you need to spell out for your guests in your save-the-date video.

 Choose a sentimental song

 Now, you probably don’t want to use your first dance song for your save the date video, but you should aim for something sentimental (maybe a tune you listened to on your first date or your proposal song?).
 You’ll also want to consider the type of footage you’ve shot and the pacing of the video so that the song fits with it.
 Pro tip: if you’re doing a lot of talking in your video, think of using an instrumental cover so that you’re not speaking over the singer.